 If we are going to talk about Linux process management, we should take a look at systemd.
 The systemd is responsible for controlling how services are managed on CentOS 7.

 You can start, stop, and check the status like this:

 $ systemctl status <service_name>.service $ systemctl stop <service_name>.service $ systemctl start <service_name>.service

 Instead of using chkconfig to enable and disable a service during the boot, you can use systemctl command:

 $ systemctl enable <service_name>.service $ systemctl disable <service_name>.service

-Systemd also comes with its own version of top, and in order to view the processes that are associated with a particular service, you can use the system-cgtop command like this
+Systemd also ships with its own version of top, and in order to show the processes that are associated with a specific service, you can use the system-cgtop command like this:

 This command can be used to output a recursive list of service content like this:

 This command gives us very useful information that can be used to take your decision.

 The nice range is from -20 to +19.

-Nice command set the nice value for the process at creation time while renice command adjust the value later and it takes process ID as a parameter
+nice command sets the nice value for the process at creation time while renice command adjust the value later and it takes the process ID as a parameter.

 $ nice –n 5 ./myscript